ministryofjustice/prison-to-probation-update/README.md

  * RETRY_SCHEDULES_MEDIUM_CRON: "0 15 */4 * * *"
  * RETRY_SCHEDULES_LONG_CRON: "0 30 23 * * *"

-What retry schedule a failed record goes into is determined by the Message *retryCount*.
-So it will retry 4 times every hour, then 6 times every 4 hours and then finally once a day until the record is auto-deleted.
+Which retry schedule a failed record goes into is determined by the Message *retryCount*.
+So it will retry once an hour (for 4 hours), then every 4 hours (for 6 hours) and finally once a day until the record is auto-deleted.

 #### Deletion

-The Message *deleteBy* attribute is set at initial creation and can be extended for a couple of reason:
+The Message *deleteBy* attribute is set at initial creation and can be extended for a couple of reasons:
   * A record should be retried until the sentence ends since Delius has no SLA for data is not in the correct state (e.g. multiple custodial events)
   * A record has been processed, but we wish to retain for a period of time for reporting purposes.

-Once the date specified by the *deleteBy* value is reach DynamoDB will automatically delete the record.
+Once the date specified by the *deleteBy* value is reached DynamoDB will automatically delete the record.

 ## Run Book

 #### SQS and Dead Letter Queue

-If an alert is raised in the *dps_alert* channel indicating the Dead Letter Queue (DLQ) is filling with messages it will mean something is going wrong when validating a message.
+If an alert is raised in the *dps_alert* channel indicating the Dead Letter Queue (DLQ) is filling with messages it means something is going wrong when validating a message.

 Given validation is relatively simple it is likely to be related to the *prison-api* call to get the booking failing.

-Check Application Insights to show any errors while the traces will indicate what messages have been received
+Check Application Insights to show any errors, while the traces will indicate what messages have been received

 ```bigquery
 exceptions